-6.4 If an estimated delivery date is exceeded, PHCEU will contact the Customer as soon as possible and offer a new delivery time.
+6.4 If an estimated delivery date is exceeded, PHCEU will contact the Buyer as soon as possible and offer a new delivery time.
 Both Parties shall, after mutual consultations, either accept the prolongation of the delivery period or, depending on the circumstances, to cancel the Order for such delayed Products in whole or in part.
-Delay in delivery of one instalment will not entitle the Customer to cancel the Order with respect to other instalments.
+Delay in delivery of one instalment will not entitle the Buyer to cancel the Order with respect to other instalments.

 Article 7: Packaging

 The materials and method of packaging will be determined by PHCEU at its own discretion.
 Any specific wishes or requests the Buyer may have with regard to packaging must be approved by PHCEU in advance in Writing.
 Any additional costs arising from such wishes or requests will be borne by the Buyer.
 PHCEU reserves the right to decide not to honour such wishes or requests.